Auld Lang Syne (The New Year's Anthem): Critical reception

 "Auld Lang Syne (The New Year's Anthem)" garnered a negative response from critics.
 Mike Diver of the BBC wrote that Carey shows restraint for the most part of the album, but "Auld Lang Syne (The New Year's Anthem)" as the final track is "slathered in cheesy beats".
 Rolling Stone writer Caryn Ganz disapproved of the dance beat, saying "It's hard to figure out what's 'extra festive' (as the full song title promises) about her 'All I Want for Christmas Is You' update, and far easier to determine what's wrong with 'Auld Lang Syne' (an awkward dance beat)."
 Juzwiak was critical of the song, describing it as "robotic".

 Music video

-A music video for "Auld Lang Syne (The New Year's Anthem)" was released on December 15, 2010.
+A music video for "Auld Lang Syne (The New Year's Anthem)", directed by Carey herself, was released on December 15, 2010.
 A pregnant Carey, who only moves from the waist up, wears a black laced dress while standing in front of a green screen, which depict exploding fireworks in the nights sky.
 Becky Bain for Idolator positively reviewed the video, writing "There is something so endlessly entertaining about watching Mariah Carey do her patented diva theatrics — waving her arms like a crazy hand model; tenderly stroking her hair; spinning around dramatically."